mushishi78/romsey-chamber/_events/2014-02-11-not-to-be-missed-tour-of-romsey-town-hall-and-q-a-session-by-peter-mcvean.md

 ---
-title: Not-to-be-Missed Tour of Romsey Town Hall and Q & A session by Peter McVean
+heading: Not-to-be-Missed Tour of Romsey Town Hall and Q & A session by Peter McVean
 date: '2014-02-11'
 start-time: '18:00'
 end-time: '-'